MichaelOreillyMor/BaseProject/README.md

 ## 2. 4 UnitStatStates

-Current state of the Unit stats and actions, their initial values are loaded from a UnitStatsData.
+Current state of the Unit stats and actions.
+Their initial values are loaded from a UnitStatsData.

 ![StatsState](/readmeImgs/StatsState.png)

 **IReadUnitStatsState**

-Provides to the UI (or any otherlisteners) only methods to listen to stats values.
+Provides to the UI (or any other listeners) only methods to listen to stats changes.

 **IWriteUnitStatsState**

-Provides to the UnitState just the methods to change the state of the stats.
+Provides to the UnitState just the methods to change the state of the stats (e.g: receive an attack).

 **UnitStatsData**